 To keep knitting with only the stitches of one of the sleeves of the baby knitted kimono, we will have to knit 34 stitches and place them in hold.
 Then we will bind off 12 stitches that will make up the opening of the neck of the jacket and finish by knitting all the remaining stiches.
 It will be only with these last stiches with which we will continue knitting

 Knit 34 stitches for 3 rows.
 From here, it is time to start making the increases so that the front of the baby knitted kimono is crossed.

-In all the odd rows or every time you start to knit in the neck area, you must slip a stitch, knit 1 stitch in front and back, and knit the rest of the row normally.
-In even rows, or beginning the area of the fist of the jacket, knit them normally.
-Continue in this way until you have 43 stitches on your needle or the fist measures 12 cm. approximately.
+In all the odd rows or every time you start to knit in the neck area, you must slip a stitch, knit 1 front and back, and knit the rest of the row normally.
+In even rows, or beginning the cuff area of the jacket, knit them normally.
+Continue in this way until you have 43 stitches on your needle or the cuff measures 12 cm. approximately.

 We almost have our first sleeve ready!
 It is time bind off stitches to finish giving it its shape.
 We must bind off 8 stitches at the beginning of each of the even rows, until we have casted off a total of 24 stitches.
 In this way, we must have 21 stitches on our needle.

 Remember that in the odd rows you will have to continue slipping one stitch and knitting a stitch in front and back!